• Skip to primary navigation

 The festival of lights, Diwali is celebrated over 5 days and it is my favorite Indian festival with many fond memories of it growing up as my mom started the preparations almost a month in advance.
 Homes are cleaned and decorated with lanterns and pretty clay diyas.
 Fresh yellow and orange marigold garlands and mango leaves hung on the doors and gorgeous rangoli was in front of the house.
 And the best part?
 A festive home filled with family, friends, and the amazing aromas of delicious sweets and savories.

-Like my mom, I prepare for Diwali almost a month in advance.
-Making the special sweets and savories (also known as faral) used to be a daunting task when I started following mom's recipes.
-However, over the years as I have learned the techniques of making each delicacy and the process has become much more enjoyable.
+Like my mom, I prepareย for Diwali almost a month in advance.
+Making the special Diwali Sweets and Savories (also known as Faral) used to be a daunting task when I started following mom's recipes.
+However, over the years as I have learned the techniquesย of making each delicacy and the process has become much more enjoyable.

 Of course, finding time to do it all is always a challenge!
 There are several take-out nights as I am busy making the treats.
 The end result of seeing my friends and family enjoy the special Diwali treats is very satisfying.

-With my ingredients in check, I start with making a fresh batch of homemade ghee using unsalted butter.
+With my ingredients in check, I start with making a fresh batch of homemade ghee using unsalted butter as ghee is a must in many traditional treats.

 Celebrating Diwali with Kids